<- Back to Insights

 Various asset classes share common macro drivers.
 Starting with the discount rate: all asset classes, irrespective of their cash flow profile, are exposed to the risk-free component (equilibrium real rate, monetary policy and inflation expectations), which underlines the importance of these macro drivers.
 Real estate, for example, illustrates this on the cash flow side, as it shares both equity and fixed income risks.
 Hence, real estate returns are driven by equity risk and term premium variation.
 From this perspective, asset class returns are different bundles of exposures to macro drivers.

 Mapping returns on a wide range of asset classes to distinct and intuitive macro drivers brings asset allocation to a new level by improving the understanding of risks and opportunities associated with each asset class.
 Looking at the portfolio from this perspective, it is easier for investors to see the incremental macro risk that a new asset class adds to their portfolio and what the performance would be under different macro scenarios.
-In addition, it helps organize the asset allocation discussion.
+In addition, it helps organise the asset allocation discussion.

 What does it mean for asset allocation?